 Help preserve this experience for all visitors by respecting seasonal raptor and bat closures, and using designated trails when accessing your climb.
 Social trails can lead to fragmentation of wildlife corridors and indirectly affect wildlife behavior.

 Please check for any trail and area closures before your visit!
 Permanent and seasonal bat roosting site closures and seasonal cliff-nesting raptor closures may affect climbing areas.
 View OSMP's interactive wildlife closure map to help plan your visit.
-Current closures are:

 Off-trail permits are required to access some climbing areas in Habitat Conservation Areas (HCAs).
 All designated OSMP trails near raptor wildlife closures remain open.